goharbor/website/docs/working-with-projects/project-configuration/_index.md

 1. Select the severity level of vulnerabilities to prevent images from running.

    ![Set vulnerability threshold](../../img/set-vulnerability-threshold.png)

    Images cannot be pulled if their level is equal to or higher than the selected level of severity.
 Harbor does not prevent images with a vulnerability severity of `negligible` from running.
 1. To activate an immediate vulnerability scan on new images that are pushed to the project, select the **Automatically scan images on push** check box.

    ![Automatically scan images on push](../../img/scan-on-push.png)

+Harbor also supports additional deployment security options, allowing you to [implement content trust](../../working-with-projects/project-configuration/implementing-content-trust/) on your Harbor instance.

 ## Build history